aniketkudale/Animouse/README.md

 https://github.com/aniketkudale/Animouse
 -----------------------------------------------------------------------

 Animouse is a free and open source software which allow user to control computer cursor by the movement of face/head.
 It makes use of webcam to track down movements or motions made by user's head.
+Made using OpenCV.

 Please let me know if you have any feedback, suggestions or comments.